-(Hamza Kashgari is a Saudi poet and a former columnist who was wanted in Saudi for crossing red lines and denigrating religious beliefs in God and His Prophet.
+(Washington Post calls us “champion of double-talk” in relation to Hamza Kashgari who is a Saudi poet and a former columnist who was wanted in Saudi for crossing red lines and denigrating religious beliefs in God and His Prophet.
 He almost got away with it – if not for 1 small mistake – he landed on the wrong country to transit.
-Image source: http://cdn.bikyamasr.com)
+Image source: PRI.ORG)

 At least, that is what Washington Post is calling the country:-